NaomiProject/naomi-docs/setup/profile.md

 The following lists the main profile items you will be prompted for and provides minor guidance and explanation where appropriate:

 - **Select Language** This informs Naomi which language model to use.
-In the current implemenation EN is the most supported language.
+In the current implementation EN is the most supported language.
 - **Audiolog level** Audio logging allows you to store recordings of yourself which may be later used to help train the system.